 How Do I Use the Dehydrator?

-Excalibur dehydrators come with complete instructions (and an excellent cookbook).
-Space slices evenly on the rack or you can also use disposable sheets, and start with the time guidelines in the guide and in the university articles or books listed below.
+Dehydrators come with complete instructions and guides.
+Space slices evenly on the rack, or use disposable sheets.
+Start with the time guidelines in the guide and university articles or books listed below.
 Humidity varies, so check your produce during the process.
 Fruit pieces will be springy and leathery when done; vegetables will be tough or brittle.
 Fruit leather is ready when it is "leathery" with no sticky spots.

 For More Information